This simple recipe for Kahlua style Pulled Pork Sliders on Hawaiian Rolls comes together easily and feeds a crowd for the perfect party food!

 - Psyllium husks -- always optional in all of my recipes, psyllium husks offer a little bit more stretch and kneadability to the dough.
 However, there are instructions in the recipe card for how to make the rolls without it (it's simply a matter of reducing the amount of milk).

 - Gluten free dough conditioner -- this is a new (to me) ingredient that helps keep the rolls fresh for longer.
 It's completely optional.

 How To Make Kahlua Pork

-- Cut pork into more manageable pieces and place in Instant Pot.
+- Cut pork into more manageable pieces, if desired, and place in an Instant Pot.

-- Set Instant Pot to pressure cook on high for one hour.
+- Set to pressure cook on high for one hour, longer if your pork is bone-in.
 Allow pressure to release naturally.